rogalm/ACRIS/README.md

 **!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!**<br>
 **This repository is an example of a future representation of the ACRIS Semantic Model on GitHub.
-The complete content is exemplary and not intended for further use!**
+The complete content is exemplary and not intended for further use!**<br>
 **!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!**<br><br>